eloy-salamanca/CapRep/README.md

 The goal is to present all this information on PowerBI, to get nice visuals and analytics, and even download into excel file for reporting, for example.

-for more information and detailed steps to implement this, check my blog: http://eloysalamanca.es
+for more information and detailed steps to implement this, check out my blog: https://eloysalamanca.es